Mixture Model Auto-Encoders: Deep Clustering through Dictionary Learning: EXPERIMENTS

 \textbf{Clustering Incomplete Data} Since MixMate's weights parameterize a generative model, we can adapt MixMate to handle missing data by adjusting the model.
-Given an incomplete image $\bd y' \in \R^m$ (where $m\leq M$) with $M - m$ missing pixels, we can modify Eq. \eqref{model} as $\bd y' \given \bd{x}, z=k\sim\mathcal{N}(\bd{\Psi}\bd{A}_k\bd x,\bd I)$, where $\bd{\Psi}\in\mathbb{R}^{m\times D}$ is a data-dependent mask that extracts rows of $\bd{A}_k$ corresponding to the locations of the observed pixels of $\bd y'$.
+For an incomplete image $\bd y' \in \R^m$ (where $m\leq M$) with $M - m$ missing pixels, we can modify Eq. \eqref{model} as $\bd y' \given \bd{x}, z=k\sim\mathcal{N}(\bd{\Psi}\bd{A}_k\bd x,\bd I)$, where $\bd{\Psi}\in\{0, 1\}^{m\times M}$ is a data-specific mask that extracts rows of $\bd{A}_k$ corresponding to the locations of the observed pixels of $\bd y'$.
 This simple change of replacing $\bd A_k$ with $\bd \Psi \bd A_k$ can be applied to the entire architecture (Sec. \ref{sec:arch}), enabling MixMate to cluster incomplete data.
 We trained the network on MNIST in which 90\% of the images had 25\% of the pixels missing uniformly at random.
-MixMate attained 0.86 NMI, 0.85 ARI, and 0.92 ACC across five trials -- the same scores it achieved in the clean data experiments.
-Such robustness can be useful for compressed sensing and remote sensing applications, where missing data is a common occurrence.
+MixMate attained 0.86 $\pm$ 0.04 NMI, 0.85 $\pm$ 0.06 ARI, and 0.92 $\pm$ 0.04 ACC across five trials -- similar to the scores for the clean data experiments.
+Such robustness can be useful for compressed sensing and remote sensing, where missing data is a common occurrence.